The Elephant in the Blueprint

 The first row of the blueprint is the main actor we work with in mind—the protagonist.
 We considered focusing on the zookeeper to flesh out service design opportunities further.
 This would have included blueprinting additional zookeeper scenarios: start and end of the day, training exercises, or inclement weather procedures.

 And here’s where things can get groovy – we can place the elephant in the main actor role.
-While we can’t interview the elephant, and we would have to be careful to avoid anthropomorphizing their behavior, we could use the same methods honed in my ACI research—behavior observation, timing interactions, and keeper insight.
+While we can’t interview the elephant and would have to be careful to avoid anthropomorphizing their behavior, we could use the same methods honed in my ACI research—behavior observation, timing interactions, and keeper insight.
 This could be useful not only for blueprinting but also journey mapping and other tools.
-Placing the elephant in the protagonist role might help illuminate problems and opportunities in creating a better experience for all zoo actors and guests.
-And it not only might help in obvious situations – such as building a new habitat, but it could also illuminate interactions such as feeding, training exercises, and enrichment activities.
+Placing the elephant in the protagonist role might help illuminate problems and opportunities and create a better experience for all zoo actors and guests.
+It not only might help in obvious situations – such as building a new habitat, but it could also illuminate interactions such as feeding, training exercises, and enrichment activities.
 After all, the elephant experience should pull more weight in the design.